 - You’ve been severely damaged by the infringement, or the infringer greatly profited.

 Even in some of these cases, it still might not be necessary to go to court.
 If the defendant agrees to stop the use and make a fair payout for lost profits, the cease and desist order will have been successful.
 However, if your cease and desist letter is ignored or the infringer refuses to reach a fair settlement, it may be time to file a trademark lawsuit.
 Likewise, if you are being wrongfully accused of a trademark violation, you may have to defend yourself in court.
+If you have a trademark issue on Amazon, please see our amazon tatent infringement page.

 The Trademark Trial and Appeal Board (the TTAB)